ing-Studios-Web-Labs/rugplaylite/README.md

 ## Setup
 1. **Clone the repository using Git ```git clone https://github.com/ingStudiosOfficial/rugplaylite.git```**
-2. **Modify the .env file in the root directory to include your [Rugplay API key](https://rugplay.com/api) and your development localhost port**
+2. **Modify the .env file in the root directory to include your [Rugplay API key](https://rugplay.com/api), your development localhost port, and your run mode (check Run Mode Options)**
 3. **Run ```npm install``` to install all the dependencies**
 4. **Run ```pip install plotly``` to install Plotly**